dlozanob/My-Notes/CSS.md

 >[!Note]
 >Notice there could be more than one font name, this is because some systems don't support some fonts, therefore, a fallback font is declared in case this happens.
 >
+>The browser will choose the first declared font if it supports it
+>
 >For mobile purposes, _Georgia (serif)_ is suggested.

 - `font-style` :